 Do Flowers On Olive Trees Turn Into Olives?

 Flowers on olive trees will later turn into olive fruit.
 However, not all types of flowers are capable of producing olives later on.
-Some researches show that only 1% – 2% of flowers will set fruit.
+Some research shows that only 1% – 2% of flowers will set fruit.
 Even though it sounds very little, it’s more than enough for rich harvests.

 Fruit can be produced only by pistillate flowers, so the number of pistillate flowers will determine the amount of olive yield.